Skip to main content

 We work with politicians, newspapers and campaigners alike to broaden our reach and our impact.
 And we raise the voices of people pushed to the margins to help them take the power of the law into their own hands.

-Here are some of the campaigns we’ve fought to build a fairer, greener future.
+Here are some of the campaigns we’ve fought to resist hate and bring hope.

 • 2024 Can water companies be brought to book over sewage dumping?